themaninthemask89/Renewed-Resources/API_DOCUMENTATION.md

 ### Create New Job
 **POST** `/api/jobs`

-Create a new job listing.
+Create a new job listing. **Jobs are created with "pending" status by default** and require admin approval.

 **Required Fields:**
 - `title` (string): Job title